 Translated in English as Sunset in Venice or San Giorgio Maggiore by Twilight, this is just one famous Monet painting out of the series on Venice, which commenced in 1908.
 Monet envisioned this scene from his hotel window at the Britannia.
 Now owned by the National Museum Cardiff in Wales, the painting was also made during a period when Monet began to lose his sense of sight due to cataracts.

-As an artist, he leveraged his experience to provide his own impression of the sunset, illustrated with much vibrancy.
+As an artist, he leveraged his experience to provide his own impression of the sunset, which was illustrated with much vibrancy.

 The Most Famous Monet Painting: Nymphéas (1897 – 1926)